 3) Don’t use Prisma to take your base shots

 We know it’s a bit of a kerfuffle, but when you’re taking new shots to use as the basis for Prisma artworks, we suggest you use either the default iPhone camera or a third-party camera app.
-VSCO, for example, give you far more control over how your base image turns out than Prisma’s camera – you can set different points for focus and exposure, and manually tweak lots of other settings.
+VSCO, for example, gives you far more control over how your base image turns out than Prisma’s camera – you can set different points for focus and exposure and manually tweak lots of other settings.
 Just make sure to save the photos to your camera roll so you can import them into Prisma afterwards.